slbailey/Retrovue/docs/domain/SchedulePlan.md

 **Layer Plans**: Create multiple plans with different priorities and effective date ranges to handle recurring patterns (weekdays, weekends, holidays, seasons) or one-time timeframes.
 Use plan layering by priority where more specific plans override generic ones.
 Plans can be layered and overridden (e.g., weekday vs. holiday).

-**Preview Schedule**: Use dry-run or preview features to visualize how a plan's Zones and Patterns will resolve into a BroadcastScheduleDay.
+**Preview Schedule**: Use dry-run or preview features to visualize how a plan's Zones and Patterns will resolve into a ScheduleDay.

 **Validate Plan**: Check for gaps, rule violations, or conflicts before activating the plan.
 Ensure Zones align with Grid boundaries and Patterns are valid.